 These yellow beets are like the sun, casting their glow on the Italian Caprese salad.
 That reminds me of something.
 Many years ago I attending a nutrition congress in Toulouse, in the South of France and it was a hot, seriously hot.
-I remember the congress was boring and the content went way over my head, way to technical.
+I remember the congress was boring and the content went way over my head.
 Luckily, I was attending the congress with a colleague, and we decided to make our days a little more exiting by doing some market research.
-We decided to visit every day a different restaurant and order Caprese Salad and rate them.
+We decided to visit every day a different Italian restaurant and order Caprese Salad and rate them.
 It is amazing how many different flavors you will find in a Caprese Salad.

 We only picked the ones that had just tomato, basil and mozzarella, no fancy additions that could influence our findings.
 Again, amazing how big the differences were.
 Were we surprised?
 Yes and no. On the one hand it comes down to the type of tomato, the quality of the mozzarella, fresh basil or pesto, additional olive oil or balsamic vinegar.
-Of course freshness of ingredients plays a huge role and the temperature of the ingredients.
-A very cold Caprese salad does not taste like much; it has to be, like room temperature to experience the flavors.
+Of course freshness of ingredients plays a huge role as well as the temperature of the ingredients.
+A very cold Caprese salad does not taste like much; it has to be room temperature to experience the flavors.
 Too warm – no thank you.
 On the other hand, yes we were a little surprised and had fun realizing that.

 I twisted the Caprese Salad by using 4 major ingredients: tomatoes, mozzarella, fresh basil and yellow beets: Caprese Salad with Yellow Beets.